bknutson0/ams-coding-bootcamp/slides/Part_I_slides.md

 ---

+## Activity: Git

+1. Open your terminal (Bash shell).
+2. Create a new directory called `ams_git_demo`.
+3. Change into the `ams_git_demo` directory.
+4. Initialize a new Git repository in this directory using `git init`.
+5. Create a new file called `README.md` and add some content to it.
+6. Stage the file using `git add README.md`.
+7. Commit the changes with a message using `git commit -m "Initial commit"`.
+8. Check the status of your Git repository using `git status`.

+---

 **GitHub** is a web-based platform for hosting Git repositories, enabling collaboration and sharing of code.

 * **Common Remote Repository Commands**: